 You crave portability:

 A good middle-of-the-road option is this Wagan Electric Cooler & Warmer.
 What we like is that you can use this portable electric cooler just like an “analog” cooler and fill it with ice.
-This is great for certain applications – if you just want to have a few drinks cooled down, you don’t necessarily need to go buy a bag of ice.
+It’s more of an all-purpose cooler than a car cooler.
+12V coolers like this are appropriate for certain applications – if you just want to have a few drinks cooled down, you don’t necessarily need to go buy a bag of ice.
 An eight foot power cord allows for flexibility, while the vertically-oriented 24L capacity is perfect for a variety of uses, and is tall enough to fit wine bottles standing up.
 What’s the catch?
 This blue devil draws 5amps when running, which is crazy high.
 But if you unplug it when you’re not driving, you’ll be good to go.

 You crave portability: